fredfeng/CS162/homework/hw2/README.md

 ---
 ## Part 2: λ<sup>+</sup>

 The purpose of this part of the assignment is to help you get familiar with λ<sup>+</sup> so that you will be able to implement an interpreter for it later.
+The λ<sup>+</sup> language is defined in [reference manual](../../misc/lambda-plus-reference-manual.pdf).

 ### Running the λ<sup>+</sup> interpreted